 David Meger, director of metals trading at High Ridge Futures, reiterated where our attention should be focused: “The underlying support for gold and silver remains the inflationary pressures we continue to see in the market,” he said.

 A hawkish Fed sentiment may perhaps the main threat to prices, but, with Jerome Powell’s reappointment, that simply doesn’t seem to be in the cards.
 Kinesis Money’s Carlo Alberto De Casa thinks the next major benchmark for gold’s price is $1,875.
 He sees that as a launching pad to the next big leg up.
 Once again, only rate hikes stand in gold’s way.

 So far, though, Fed-related pressures have mostly come in the form of markets anticipating hawkish plans or demonstrating naive optimism.
 It’s still a point of contention if, or how, the Fed can raise interest rates at all, or apply any sort of significant tightening.
-The tools may exist but the political will to use them seems as dead as Paul Volcker or fiscal restraint.2021, gold as investment, gold price, stagflation
+The tools may exist but the political will to use them seems as dead as Paul Volcker or fiscal restraint.2021, Featured, gold as investment, gold price, stagflation